camel-tooling/vscode-camelk/README.md

 }
 ```

-When you're done, you have two options to use it:
+When you've defined your Task, you can use one of two options to execute it:
 - call command from palette `Tasks: Run Task`.
 You will see the command listed with the label that you provided previously.
 - with the `Start Apache Camel Integration` command, pick the option `Use a predefined Task - useful for multi-attributes deployment`